Skip to main content

 Safety Profile

-One of the most documented safety profiles among GH peptides, owing to FDA approval history and multicenter trials.
-No adverse biochemical or hormonal changes in 110-child study over 12 months.
+Sermorelin carries one of the better-characterized safety records among growth hormone peptides, owing to its FDA approval history and multicenter pediatric trials.
+No adverse biochemical or hormonal changes were reported over 12 months in the 110-child Geref International study.

 Contraindications